HumanAutomationInteractionLab-HAIL/Analysis-OpenDS/README.md

 ## To do

-    1.Improve the visualization part in preprocessing (work in progress) 2.Modify the function in preprocessing to make it support any number of lane 3.Use command line arguments to input file path 4.Improve readability
+    1.Modify the function in preprocessing to make it support any number of lane 2.Use command line arguments to input file path 3.Improve readability
-    5.README
+    4.README
-    6. ...
+    5. ...

 ## Contributors